dashbird/site/content/knowledge-base/logging/lambda-what-should-be-logged.md

 ---
-date: 2019-11-08T10:00:00-03:00
+date: 2019-11-13T19:28:00-03:00
-title: "What Should be Logged"
+title: "Lambda: What Should be Logged"
-description: "Best practices for what to log in Lambda applications"
+description: "Best practices for what to log in an AWS Lambda function"
 learning: ["MLogging"]
 learning_weight: 200
 ---